webyrd/Barliman/README.md

 Prototype smart text editor

+---

+"He thinks less than he talks, and slower; yet he can see through a brick wall in time as they say in Bree"

+--Gandolf the Grey, about Barliman Butterbur

+The Lord of the Rings: The Fellowship of the Ring

+J. R. R. Tolkien

+---

 This editor uses miniKanren (http://minikanren.org/), and a relational Scheme interpreter written in miniKanren (Byrd, Holk, and Friedman, 2012, http://dl.acm.org/citation.cfm?id=2661105 or http://webyrd.net/quines/quines.pdf), to provide real-time feedback to the code editor using program synthesis.